erincatto/box2c/docs/overview.md

 usually get an assertion.
 All ids support 64k generations of safety.
 All ids also have a corresponding function you can call to check if it is valid.

-When you create a world, body, shape, or joint, you need to provide a definition strucure.
+When you create a world, body, shape, or joint, you need to provide a definition structure.
 These definitions contain all the information needed to build the Box2D object.
 By using this approach I can prevent construction errors, keep the number of function parameters small, provide sensible defaults, and reduce the number of accessors.